Fascia is a continuous, three-dimensional web

 One of the major kinds of supportive connective tissues in the body, fascia is made up of elastin and collagen proteins that are suspended in a gel-like substance (the "ground substance").
 It supports and stabilizes the body, enhancing its postural balance and ability to retain its normal shape; it even keeps vital organs in their correct positions.
 It is thought that if every structure were removed from the body except for the fascia, the body would maintain its shape.

-Fascia, along with ligaments and tendons, act to keep us structurally sound and help us engage in motion by transferring energy between muscles and bones.
-Additionally, fascia acts as a lubricant due to the composition of the ground substance.
+Fascia, along with ligaments and tendons, acts to keep us structurally sound and help us engage in motion by transferring energy between muscles and bones.
+Additionally, fascia acts as a lubricant, due to the composition of the ground substance.
 Fascia is found between the muscle fibers, within a muscle, and surrounding the whole muscle.
 This arrangement helps ensure that muscles can fully contract while preventing damage from friction.
 The ground substance is also designed to absorb shock or compressive forces and distribute them throughout the body.

 At the cellular level, fascia functions for support, protection, separation, cellular respiration, elimination, metabolism, and fluid and lymphatic flow.
 It can have a major influence on cellular health and the immune system.
 As a result, trauma or malfunction of the fascia can set up the environment for poor cellular efficiency, necrosis, disease, pain, and dysfunction throughout the whole body.

 Fascia is also considered to be an instrumental sensory organ.
 It is spread throughout the body and contains a high number of mechanoreceptors, which detect stimuli from outside the body, such as touch, pressure, stretching, sound waves, and motion.

 Proprioception—the sense of self-movement and body position in space.

 Interoception—the perception of sensations from inside the body, such as

 heart beat, respiration, and feelings of being full, as well as the autonomic